 His main practice comprises counsel work for corporate, commercial and infrastructure disputes, both in litigation and arbitration.
 Alvin has also acted as arbitrator in disputes involving projects in various parts of Asia.

-Alvin is a member of the court of the SIAC, the ICC Commission on Arbitration, the panel of disciplinary tribunal chairs of the Singapore Medical Council and the Supreme Court, and the appeals advisory panel of the Monetary Authority of Singapore (MAS).
-He is also the vice president of the LCIA Asia Pacific Users’ Council, and a fellow of the SIArb and the Asian Institute of Alternative Dispute Resolution.
-He is on the panel of arbitrators of the AIAC, ICDR, HKIAC, KCAB and SCIA.
+Alvin is a member of the court of the Singapore International Arbitration Centre, the ICC Commission on Arbitration, the panel of disciplinary tribunal chairmen of the Singapore Medical Council and the Supreme Court, and the appeals advisory panel of the Monetary Authority of Singapore (MAS).
+He is also a fellow of the Singapore Institute of Arbitrators and the Asian Institute of Alternative Dispute Resolution.
+He is additionally on the panel of arbitrators of the AIAC, ICDR, HKIAC, KCAB and SCIA.

 Alvin graduated from King’s College London, University of London, and was admitted to the English Bar (Gray’s Inn) in 1987 and the Singapore Bar in 1988.
 In January 2000, Alvin became the youngest lawyer to be appointed Senior Counsel.

 In 2017, Alvin was honoured with the Outstanding Contribution to the Legal Profession Award from Chambers Asia-Pacific and was listed as Lawyer of the Year for Arbitration and Mediation in Singapore by Best Lawyers 2017.